 Northern Kentucky awoke Monday morning to temperatures in the single digits and a wind chill advisory from the National Weather Service.

-As Northern Kentuckians return to a normal schedule on Monday, after a couple weeks of holiday leisure, the first snow of the season will a
+As Northern Kentuckians return to a normal schedule on Monday, after a couple weeks of holiday leisure, the first snow of the season will arrive, too.

 The National Weather Service has issued a TORNADO WATCH for Northern Kentucky through 8 p.m.
 Monday.